Quark Ultramarine current position

 Review of Quark Ultramarine

-MS Ultramarine cruise ship is currently under construction at Brodosplit Shipyard (Split Croatia) and scheduled for launch in 2020-Q4.
+The 2021-built MS Ultramarine cruise ship was constructed at Brodosplit Shipyard (Split Croatia) and delivered in 2021 February.
 The vessel was specifically designed to navigate the ice-filled polar waters.
-This technologically-advanced ship has max passenger capacity 200 and is ice-classed 1A (polar class 6 / PC6 for passenger ships).
+This technologically advanced ship has max passenger capacity 200 and is ice-classed 1A (polar class 6 / PC6 for passenger ships).

-Like all Quark ships, Ultramarine is guided by crew highly-experienced in polar navigation.
-Ship's inaugural season is in Antarctica (winter 2020-2021).
-Quark Ultramarine current fleetmates include Ocean Adventurer, Ocean Diamond, Ocean Endeavour, Ocean Nova, World Explorer, plus two Russian nuclear icebreakers - 50 Years of Victory and Kapitan Khlebnikov.
+Like all Quark ships, Ultramarine is guided by a professional crew highly experienced in polar navigation.
+The ship's inaugural season is in Antarctica (winter 2020-2021).
+Quark Ultramarine's current fleetmates include Ocean Adventurer, Ocean Diamond, Ocean Endeavour, Ocean Nova, World Explorer, plus two Russian nuclear icebreakers - 50 Years of Victory and Kapitan Khlebnikov.

 History and ownership